kristianmandrup/vue2-auth0-setup/README.md

 #### Generate the Google Client ID and Client Secret

-While logged in to your Google account, go to the API Manager.
+While logged in to your Google account, go to the [API Manager](https://console.developers.google.com/projectselector/apis/credentials)

 Create your new app by navigating to Credentials using the left-hand menu: